3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Introduction

-Condensing compositional convection in H$_2$-dominated atmospheres has primarily been explored using 1D analytical models for applications to the Solar System giant planets \citep{guillot_condensation_1995, li_moist_2015, leconte_condensation-inhibited_2017, friedson_inhibition_2017}. \cite{guillot_condensation_1995} found that convection is completely suppressed when the abundance of an atmospheric tracer exceeds a critical threshold in saturated, H$_2$-dominated atmospheres. \cite{leconte_condensation-inhibited_2017} extended this theory and hypothesized that condensation-driven convective inhibition results in atmospheric stability against all vertical mixing, including double diffusive convection, and suggested radiation is the sole mechanism to transport heat though the atmosphere.
-Furthermore, \cite{leconte_condensation-inhibited_2017} argued that in regions where the abundance of a saturated tracer exceeds the critical threshold defined by \cite{guillot_condensation_1995}, a radiative layer develops with a superadiabatic temperature profile where temperature decreases with height more rapidly than in a convective layer.
-Radiative layers imply that the deep internal temperature of H$_2$-dominated atmospheres is much hotter than it would be under a purely convective atmospheric profile, assuming the temperature at the top of the atmosphere is the same.
-In their analytical model, \cite{leconte_condensation-inhibited_2017} suggest the structure of H$_2$-rich atmospheres consists of a deep dry convective region, overlaid by a radiative superadiabatic region, and topped by a condensing, moist convective region.
+\cite{leconte_condensation-inhibited_2017, friedson_inhibition_2017} proposed radiation as the primary mechanism to transport heat though condensation-driven stable regions within the atmosphere.
+Furthermore, \cite{leconte_condensation-inhibited_2017} argued that in regions where the abundance of a saturated tracer exceeds the critical threshold defined by \cite{guillot_condensation_1995}, a radiative layer forms where the temperature profile is superadiabatic.
+In superadiabatic regions, temperature decreases with height faster than it would in a convective layer.
+Radiative layers imply that the deep internal temperature in H$_2$-dominated atmospheres is much hotter than it would be under a purely convective atmospheric profile, assuming the temperature at the top of the atmosphere is the same.